Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Scott Weingarten, MD, MPH

 Senior Vice President

-Board certified in internal medicine and a fellow of the American College of Physicians, Dr. Weingarten has published approximately 100 articles and editorials on healthcare quality improvement and related topics, and has authored numerous chapters on improving the quality of patient care in some of the leading internal medicine textbooks.
+Board certified in internal medicine and a fellow of the American College of Physicians, Dr. Weingarten has published approximately 100 articles and editorials on healthcare quality improvement, clinical decision support, and related topics, and has authored numerous chapters on improving the quality of patient care in some of the leading internal medicine textbooks.
 He has given more than 300 presentations on clinical decision support and related topics throughout the United States and internationally.

-Dr. Weingarten was the co-founder, president and chief executive officer of Zynx Health, which is now the market share leader for order sets and care plans.
+Dr. Weingarten was the co-founder, president and chief executive officer of Zynx Health, which is the leader for order sets and care plans for electronic health records.
+Scott sold Zynx Health to the Cerner Corporation and later to the Hearst Corporation.
+Zynx Health is one of the Hearst Corporation's larger companies.
 He is a co-inventor of three software patents granted by the United States Patent and Trademark Office

 Dr. Weingarten has also worked as a primary care physician at Kaiser Permanente and was awarded partnership status at Southern California Permanente Medical Group.